surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

-BiPlus has an ability to create graphics and charts based on the result obtained.
-Charts sections in BiPlus displays different type of pictorial representation of the data.
+AcuBi has an ability to create graphics and charts based on the result obtained.
+Charts sections in AcuBi displays different type of pictorial representation of the data.

 **Let us see in details how to configure visualization;**

-Using Analysis section you can creates an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds for better understanding.
+Using Analysis section you can create an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds for better understanding.

 ## Getting Started With Visualization.